writethedocs/www/docs/conf/portland/2023/cfp-email-templates.rst

    Hi {name},

    Just wanted to drop you all a quick note covering some logistics.
-Talks are pre-recorded again this year, we'd love to get those recordings from you before {{cfp.video_by}}.
-We do have a videographer who can help you record remotely, drop us a line if that is something you're interested in.
-We're finalizing details on the live Q&A for each talk.

    ○  I've added some questions to our [CFP tool (Pretalx)]({{cfp.url}}) about your pronouns, interesting facts, name pronunciation, and slack username.
 Please log in at {{cfp.url}} and answer those (although we'll only need them closer to the event).